danbikle/cs101_old/public/lesson009/readme.txt

 https://hub.docker.com/_/ubuntu/
 https://hub.docker.com/r/continuumio/anaconda3/

+Q: How do I create an image?
+A: I create a file: "Dockerfile", then I use the "docker build" command to create an image.

+I followed the above information and wrote some notes.

-Next, on the cluster-node, I entered some shell commands to create an image of my own:
+On the cluster-node, I entered some shell commands to create an image of my own:

 mkdir /dock1804
 cd    /dock1804